kpitt/gopass/docs/features.md

 ## Standard Features

-Note: Running `gopass` without any arguments opens up an interactive mode where all commands explained below are available without the need to prefix them with `gopass`.
-Also this mode offers tab completion without the need to configure the shell.

 ### Data Organization

 Before you start using gopass, you should know a little bit about how it stores your data.